 Canada - Rwanda Relations

-Since 1963, the relationship between Canada and Rwanda has evolved from one focused on aid to one that covers a wide range of issues, with an emphasis on trade promotion, judicial matters and cooperation within multilateral organizations such as the International Organization of La Francophonie and the Commonwealth.
-Canada notes Rwanda’s national reconciliation process and the progress it has made with respect to development, and encourages Rwanda to remain vigilant about policies that could interfere with democracy.
-Canada regularly stresses to Rwanda the importance of a pluralist society, respecting commitments on human rights, and seeking concrete solutions to challenges in the region related to peace and security.
+Canada notes Rwanda’s national reconciliation process and the progress it has made with respect to development.
+Our ongoing interests in Rwanda relate to promoting the importance of a pluralist society, respect for human rights, and seeking concrete solutions to challenges in the region related to peace and security.

 - Date Modified: